-- Defense and Non-defense Discretionary Spending: Through 2021, discretionary spending other than for OCO is dictated by the spending caps and automatic spending cuts called for by the BCA.
-After 2021, this spending is assumed to grow at the same rate as nominal GDP, and thus plateaus at a long-term level of 5.5 percent of GDP.
-The BCA reductions are projected to reduce the present value of spending by \$0.3 trillion through 2021, and by an additional \$4.6 trillion between 2022 and 2092 because of the lower base spending in 2021.
-Projected OCO spending, which is not subject to the caps, is assumed to grow from the level in the most recent year at the same rate as nominal GDP.
-To illustrate uncertainty, present value calculations under alternative discretionary growth scenarios are presented in the "Alternative Scenarios" RSI section. - Receipts (Other than Social Security and Medicare Payroll Taxes): It is assumed that individual income taxes will equal the same share of wages and salaries as in the current law baseline projection in the Administration's latest Budget.
-That baseline accords with current policy as defined above, including the tendency of effective tax rates to increase as growth in incomes per capita outpaces inflation (also known as "bracket creep").
-After reaching about 22 percent of wages and salaries in 2024, individual income taxes increase gradually to 29 percent of wages and salaries in 2092 as real taxable incomes rise over time and an increasing share of total income is taxed in the higher tax brackets.
-The ratio of all other receipts combined to GDP is projected to remain at 3.6 percent of GDP, based on a long-run historical average.
-To illustrate uncertainty, present value calculations under higher and lower individual income tax receipts growth scenarios are presented in the "Alternative Scenarios" section. - Debt and Interest Spending: Interest spending is determined by projected interest rates and the level of outstanding debt held by the public.
-The long-run interest rate assumptions accord with those in the 2017 Social Security trustees' report.
-The average interest rate over the projection period is 5.1 percent.
-These rates are also used to convert future cash flows to present values as of the start of fiscal year 2018.
+- Defense and Non-defense Discretionary Spending: These projections assume that discretionary spending (1) stays within statutory caps that apply through 2021 under the 2019 BBA (or is approximately 6.5% of GDP), (2) falls to a 6.1 percent share of GDP in 2022 and grows to a 6.2 percent share in 2029, where it remains thereafter.
+Projected overseas contingency operations spending, which is not subject to the caps, is assumed to grow from the actual level in the most recent year at the same rate as nominal GDP.
+To illustrate sensitivity to different assumptions, present value calculations under alternative discretionary growth scenarios are presented in the unaudited "Alternative Scenarios" RSI section. - Receipts (Other than Social Security and Medicare Payroll Taxes): Individual income taxes equal the same share of wages and salaries as in the current law baseline projection in the President's Budget for fiscal year 2020.
+That baseline accords with current policy as defined above, including the continuation of the individual income, estate, and gift tax provisions of the TCJA and the tendency of effective tax rates to increase as growth in income per capita outpaces inflation (also known as "bracket creep").
+After reaching about 22 percent of wages and salaries in 2033, individual income taxes increase gradually to 28 percent of wages and salaries in 2094 as real taxable incomes rise over time and an increasing share of total income is taxed in the higher tax brackets.
+Through the first 10 years of the projections, corporation tax receipts as a percent of GDP reflect the economic and budget assumptions used in developing the 2020 President's Budget ten-year advance baseline budgetary estimates.
+After this time, corporation tax receipts grow at the same rate as nominal GDP.
+All other receipts also reflect 2020 President's Budget levels as a share of GDP throughout the budget window and grow with GDP outside of the budget window.
+Corporation tax receipts peak at 1.5 percent of GDP in 2025 before falling to 1.2 percent of GDP in 2029, where they stay for the remainder of the projection period.
+The ratio of all other receipts combined, excluding corporation tax receipts, to GDP is estimated to settle at 1.4 percent in 2021, where it generally remains through the projection period.
+Also, please see Note 27-Subsequent Events.
+To illustrate uncertainty, present value calculations under higher and lower receipts growth scenarios are presented in the "Alternative Scenarios" section. - Debt and Interest Spending: Interest spending is determined by projected interest rates and the level of outstanding debt held by the public.
+The long-run interest rate assumptions accord with those in the 2019 Social Security Trustees' Report.
+The average interest rate over this year's projection period is 4.9 percent, down from the 2018 Financial Report's 5.0 percent.
+These rates are also used to convert future cash flows to present values as of the start of fiscal year 2020.
 Debt at the end of each year is projected by adding that year's deficit and other financing requirements to the debt at the end of the previous year.